lukesmurray/mc-server/README.md

 3. [Install serverless](https://serverless.com/framework/docs/getting-started/)
 4. Run `aws configure`.
 Follow instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
    1. Set your access keys and region, default output format can be json.
-5. Run `terraform init` to initialize local settings
+5. Run `terraform init mc-server` to initialize local settings
-6. Import the key pair from aws. `terraform import aws_key_pair.mc_auto_key_pair key` where key is the name of the key you downloaded in aws set up.
+6. Import the key pair from aws. `terraform import -config=mc-server aws_key_pair.mc_auto_key_pair key` where key is the name of the key you downloaded in aws set up.
    1. You can see possible key names using `aws ec2 describe-key-pairs | jq '.KeyPairs[].KeyName'`

+## Optional Bucket Import

+1. Run `terraform import -config=mc-server aws_s3_bucket.mc_auto_bucket your-bucket-name`

 ## Server Deploy

 1. set the variables in `./mc-server/terraform.tfvars`.
 Descriptions of these variables can be found in `./mc-server/variables.tf`
 2. Run `./deploy.sh`
-3. Endpoint is printed out or can be found by running `sls info` from within the `mc-lambda` directory.
+3. Endpoint is printed out or can be found by running `./url.sh`.

 ## Server Shutdown (Safe Mode Data Preserved)
 This will destroy any compute instances but keep back ups of your world in the bucket specified by bucket name.
 You may be charged for these.
 You will see an error, bucket not empty but all other resources will have been destroyed.